Committees & Working Groups

 Virginia Rowthorn, JD, LLM - University of Maryland Francis King Carey School Of Law

 George Shakarishvili, MD, PhD, MPH - Institute of Global Health, Tbilisi, Georgia

 Korydon Smith - University at Buffalo

 CUGH recognizes the need for strict attention to finances and funding to ensure the successful execution of the mission statement.

 The Secretary/Treasurer chairs the Finance Committee.
 The Committee advises the Executive Director on the financial management of the organization.
-The Finance Committee interacts closely with other committees advising them on budget and financial management.
 The Finance Committee reviews and approves the organization’s financial policies and procedures.
 The Committee reviews the annual budget and financial reports for submission to the Board of Directors for approval.
 Participation in the Committee involves regular monthly phone meetings as updates to the current financial status as well as additional meetings as needed for policy revision and review.